Thank you for wanting to learn more about those behind the scenes at Treasure Coast Community Singers.

 Dr. Douglas Jewett

-Doug is currently Minister of Music at the North Stuart Baptist Church.
-Formerly from Tennessee, Doug holds a BA degree in Music Theory from Bryan College, Dayton, Tennessee, and a Masters degree in Choral Conducting from the University of Tennessee in Knoxville, and a doctorate degree in Education in organizational leadership from Grand Canyon University in Phoenix, Arizona.
+Doug is the CEO and founding Artistic Director of TCCS.
+He holds a BA degree in Music Theory from Bryan College in Dayton, Tennessee, a Masters’ degree in Choral Conducting from the University of Tennessee in Knoxville, and a doctorate degree in Education in Organizational Leadership from Grand Canyon University in Phoenix, Arizona.

 Board Director (non-voting), and Assistant Artistic Director